Interdental cleaning: Floss

 Floss is one of the most commonly used interdental cleaners.
 It is traditionally made of waxed nylon wrapped up in a plastic box.
 Since dental floss is able to remove some inter-proximal plaque, frequent regular dental flossing will reduce inter-proximal caries and periodontal disease risks.
 Results of a high-level of evidence meta-analysis recently found that floss may not be the most effective method for interdental cleaning, contrary to common belief at the time.
 Especially for individuals lacking dexterity or compliance, waterjet irrigators and interdental brushes were found to be significantly more effective than flossing.

+Frequency and role in daily oral hygiene

+Interdental spaces should be cleaned at least once a day; this complements toothbrushing.
+There is insufficient evidence for a single optimal time or sequence for interdental cleaning relative to toothbrushing, so the timing and order can be adapted to individual preference and routine.
+The choice of interdental cleaning device should be individualized according to the size of the interdental space, ease of use, manual dexterity, motivation, and patient preference; oral irrigators can be considered when dexterity is limited.